getcanoe/website/_posts/2018-03-27-canoe-beta-desktop-release.markdown

 author: gokr
 tags: [canoe, mobile, beta] # add tag
 ---
  The Canoe team is proud to release the Beta Release - version 0.3.4 of Canoe  - for Desktops!
-This is Canoe for Linux, OSX and Windows.
+This is Canoe for **Linux, OSX and Windows**.
 Later this week we are releasing the same Canoe for Android and iOS also - but Desktop is first out of the gate!
+And if you are keen on iOS you can [sign up for Testflight here](/signup).
+Android will probably be released publically.

 <!--more-->